-Net operating income from the Fund's investment properties for the year was \$37,992,000 (2022: \$32,042,000), an increase of 18.6% compared to the previous year.
-The increase is the result of annual rent increases and a full year of ownership for 100 Creek Street, Brisbane 95 Grenfell Street, Adelaide.
+Net operating income from the Fund's investment properties for the year was \$39,482,000 (2023: \$37,992,000), an increase of 3.9% compared to the previous year.

 Net operating income is calculated based on investment property rental income and direct recoveries, less property expenses and outgoings and non-cash property income and expenses.
-Net operating income is not calculated in accordance with International Financial Reporting Standards and has not been audited or reviewed by the Fund's auditor.
+Net operating income is not calculated in accordance with International Financial Reporting Standards (IFRS) and has not been audited or reviewed by the Fund's auditor.